- All the basics, from setting up a business account to setting ambitious yet achievable goals.

-For example, a great goal would be, “I want to increase our following by 20% over the course of the next month."This goal is specific in what metric to track, states the desired outcome, and has a clear deadline for that outcome.
+"We want to increase our following by 20% over the course of the next month."This goal is specific in what metric to track, states the desired outcome, and has a clear deadline for that outcome.

+Know How You'll Measure Your Instagram Marketing EffortsIt can't be stressed enough how important this one is.
 Whether you're starting out or revamping your current Instagram, it's time to start recording your data!
 Remember that one aspect of SMART goals?
 Measurable.
 If you can't track your efforts, you'll never be able to see if your strategy is working.
-Take out a notebook, create a Google Doc, Evernote, or your favorite tool, CoSchedule, to see the analytics behind your posts.
+Use Google Sheets or Excel to track the analytics behind your posts.
 Make sure to record these 5 elements of every Instagram post from here on out: